 - If internal users are testing the product, have them submit feedback as tasks.

 - Have them attach screenshots of the issues or bugs they’re seeing to the task.

 - If a similar piece of feedback has been reported already, you can merge the tasks so that you’re only tracking it in one place.

 - If other employees have similar feedback, they can like the task to indicate that they agree with it.

 - If external users are testing the product, encourage customer-facing teammates to submit customer feedback as tasks.

 - Ensure there is a recurring task to triage the feedback to make sure it is seen on a regular basis and any issues are followed up on.

 Once created, save your feedback project as a template by clicking the project header dropdown and selecting Save as a Template.
-Then you can quickly copy it for each new feature you’re collecting feedback for.
+Then you can quickly duplicate it for each new feature you’re collecting feedback for.